yakir12/whyjulia/presentation.md

 * A number of libraries already far out-perform their equivalents in other languages.
 * People come to Julia because of its speed, but stay for the type-dispatch system.
 * Suffers from being "too new"

+Note: Douglas Bates, the developer of the `lme4` R package switched to Julia.

 ---